-Analyzing both the SRB and TDI housed unit, the maximum stress in the pillow block occurs in the lower radius of the support.
+Analyzing both the SRB and TDI housed unit, the max stress in the pillow block occurs in the lower radius of the support.
 The highest stress location in the shaft is located at the UW shoulder fillet radius.
-The bedplate support exhibits the highest stress at the interface of the pillow block and the bedplate.

-Figures 9 and 10 highlight the maximum stress location with Table 2 (next page), summarizing the results for both equivalent and extreme load cases.
+The bedplate support exhibits highest stress at the interface of the pillow block to the bedplate.
+Figures 9 and 10 highlight max stress location with Table 2 (next page) summarizing the results for both equivalent and extreme load cases.
 Table 3 (next page) summarizes the bolt stress analysis.

-Figure 9: Pillow Block Maximum Stress Location
+Figure 9: Pillow-Block Max Stress Location

-Figure 10: Shaft Maximum Stress Location
+Figure 10: Shaft Max Stress Location

 The stress levels and safety factors indicate very similar performance between the SRB and TDI.
-Finite element analysis (FEA) predicted minimal changes to the stress levels in all components when comparing the results of the TDI to the SRB.
-This shows that converting from one bearing type to the other imparts negligible effects on the system.
+Finite Element Analysis (FEA) predicted minimal changes to stress levels in all components when comparing results of the TDI to the SRB.
+This shows that converting from one bearing type to the other imparts negligible effect on the system.